kamiyo/multi-progress-bars/README.md

 # multi-progress-bars
 A node library for displaying multiple progress bars, with an option for displaying indefinite tasks by using a spinner.
 Works well with gulp.js and/or webpack.
+This library will clear the screen (non-destructively by inserting newlines until the previous commands are above the fold), and display the bars from the top.

 ## Install
 `npm install multi-progress-bars`